Darxoon/txt2dat/README.md

 <game><rom size="123456" crc="A" md5="B" sha1="D" sha256="C" /></game>
 ```

-As you can see, it can cope with somewhat inconsistent formatting.

 ## Todo

 * Code needs refactoring
 * Add checks for correct length and characters in size and hashes
 * Warn on missing fields